Academic Catalog

 OTMS 62600 Professional Practice in the Community

 Focuses on practice in educator, consultant, and advocacy roles in emerging areas of OT practice as well as nontraditional alternatives.
 Also examines transition to professional role in the community, including career development, professional responsibilities, current trends and issues, and engaging in clinical education.
 Prerequisites: OTMS 66500.
+3 credits.
 (S,Y)

 3 Credits